dbrant/ftape/README.md

 * `insert_max.sh` for when you have a Ditto Max drive, specifically, connected to the floppy controller.
 * `insert_parallel.sh` for when you have a drive connected to the parallel port.
 This script might show warnings when loading, but ignore them and check `dmesg` for the true state of the driver.
 (And make sure your parallel port is configured for ECP in your BIOS.)

 Once all of this is done, and the kernel modules are loaded without errors, you can interact with the tape device files, e.g. `/dev/nqft0`, `/dev/rawqft0` and so on.
-You can proceed to dump the data from a tape using a command like: `dd if=/dev/nrawqft0 of=out.bin bs=32768`
+You can proceed to dump the data from a tape using a command like: `dd if=/dev/nrawqft0 of=out.bin bs=10240`

-### Raw mode and ECC data
+### Raw mode

+Raw mode is the recommended way to dump the data from the cartridge for preservation.

 When a raw device (`/dev/rawqft0`, `/dev/nrawqft0`) is opened read-only, the driver hands out an unabridged image of every segment: all 0x8000 bytes, i.e. the 29 data sectors *followed by* the 3 ECC sectors, exactly as they were read from the tape.
-This makes the dump a faithful preservation of the cartridge.
+This makes the dump a completely faithful representation of the cartridge.
 (Segments containing bad sectors, as listed in the bad sector map, are correspondingly shorter, since those sectors don't exist on tape.)

 ECC checking and correction still happen as before, and a corrected segment is dumped in its corrected form.
-Use the `ft_ignore_ecc_err` module parameter of `ftape-core` if you want segments that fail ECC to be dumped anyway.

-If a raw device is opened for writing, the ECC sectors are *not* part of the data stream (the driver generates them itself when writing), and the old behavior of 0x7400 bytes per segment applies.
-The same is true for the `MTIOCRDFTSEG` ioctl, whose user buffer is specified to be 29kb.
+Use the `ft_ignore_ecc_err` module parameter if you want segments that fail ECC to be dumped anyway.
+(If a raw device is opened for _writing_, the ECC sectors are *not* part of the data stream (the driver generates them itself when writing), and the old behavior of 0x7400 bytes per segment applies.
+The same is true for the `MTIOCRDFTSEG` ioctl, whose user buffer is specified to be 29kb.)

+In addition, raw mode also dumps the _header_ segment(s) that appear at the very beginning of the tape (previous versions of `ftape` only dumped the data segments, starting with the volume table).
+A header segment contains the formatting details of the tape, as well as the bad-sector map, and other metadata.
+This means that any offsets encoded into the dump are relative to the first data segment (the VTBL segment) instead of the beginning of the dump.

+All of this is for the purpose of having a 100% complete image of the tape, not just for proper archiving, but also for potential _emulation_ in software, where an emulated DOS or Linux environment communicates with an emulated QIC drive, using a dumped tape image as the emulated tape.

 ## Troubleshooting